 The television code had a restriction that an ad for beer (and possibly hard liquor) could not show someone drinking the product.
 While the code is long since dead, most stations still won't run beer ads where it shows the product being consumed, so as a result, to this day, beer makers do not show their product being consumed in their television commercials.

-fame hung a lampshade on this trope when advertising a beer (Fosters?).
+- Paul Hogan of "Crocodile" Dundee fame probably did it first, in a 1980s ad for Fosters Lager.
 He noted that he wasn't allowed to drink the product on television, but was having a really hard time with that full mug of beer in front of him.
 Finally, in a moment of frustration, he mutters "Fade to black."
 The ad does, and when it comes back, the mug is half full.
+Viewable here.

 - Red Stripe ran an ad in the mid-2000s, with a Jamaican announcer and his companion Jimmy.
 The announcer points out the restriction, then announces various forms of Red Stripe merchandise.
 For each, the commercial cuts to an informational screen with an 800 number and website to buy the advertised merchandise.
 As the commercial cuts back to the announcer and Jimmy, it becomes clear they've been drinking during the info screens.
 Viewable here.

 - Heineken Light began running an ad in early 2014, in which Neil Patrick Harris (Barney Stinson from How I Met Your Mother) mentions the fact that he cannot drink his beer onscreen, and then steps out of the frame to take a drink.

 - In the early 90's, Canadian brewery LaBatt ran some ads for their Genuine Draft featuring "Genuine Joel", an average 20-something who would Lamp Shade that he can't drink the draft on TV, but he could "hold it", and add music, color and "people having a great time" but the commercial ended with him asking if he could open his can of Draft yet.